This post contains affiliate links. Please see our disclosure policy.

 Ingredients for recipe laid out on a dark grey background.

-Letting your salmon come to room temp prior to cooking helps you get a more even cook.
-This is why in this recipe, I don’t instruct to put the salmon in the fridge while marinating—unless of course you’re marinating hours in advance.
+Letting your salmon come to room temperature before cooking helps you get a more even cook.
+This is why, in this recipe, I don’t instruct you to put the salmon in the fridge while marinating—unless, of course, you’re marinating for hours in advance.

 How to Make Sheet Pan Salmon With Veggies